-Centers are run by a paid director, and other paid staff in some, but not all, cases.
+Centers are run by a paid director, and in some cases other paid staff.
 Like mutual-help organizations, volunteering at RCCs is typically encouraged.

-- The Association of Recovery Community Organizations (ARCO) at Faces & Voices of Recovery unites and supports the growing network of local, regional and statewide recovery community organizations (RCOs).
+- The Association of Recovery Community Organizations (ARCO) at Faces and Voices of Recovery unites and supports the growing network of local, regional, and statewide Recovery Community Organizations (RCOs).
 ARCO links RCOs and their leaders with local and national allies and provides training and technical assistance to groups.
 ARCO helps build the unified voice of the organized recovery community and fulfill a commitment to supporting the development of new groups and strengthening existing ones.